omar0801/fpga-image-pipeline/README.md

 ## Images

-Here’s a quick look at one of the original input images and a processed result:
+The images in the `images/` folder are used as inputs for MATLAB.
+They get converted into hexadecimal values and written to ROM files used by the Quartus simulations.
+These are not output images — the actual output is viewed in MATLAB after the simulation.

-- `images/64x64.jpg` – Original resised image
+- [images/64x64.jpg](images/64x64.jpg) – Input image for 64×64 projects
-- `images/256x256.jpg` – One of the processed outputs
+- [images/256x256.jpg](images/256x256.jpg) – Input image for 256×256 project

 ## Notes